 ARTICLE 14: To see if the Town will vote to Appropriate the sum of Sixty Eight Thousand Dollars (\$68,000) to purchase and equip a new 20,000 lb dump body truck for the highway department and to authorize the Board of Selectmen to dispose of the 2006 F-350 in the best interest of the Town.
 Further, to authorize that this appropriation be met by authorizing the Treasurer with the approval of the Board of Selectmen to borrow Sixty Eight Thousand Dollars (\$68,000) as permitted by M.G.L.
 Chapter 44, Sub Section 7 or any other enabling authority.

-(Doug moved to recommend and Greg seconded the motion.
-REQUIRES A 2/3 VOTE, RECOMMENDED 4-0)
+(REQUIRES A 2/3 VOTE, RECOMMENDED 4-0) PASSED YES 201 NO 2

 ARTICLE 15: To see if the Town will vote to Appropriate the sum of Eighty Two Thousand Two Hundred Thirty Seven Dollars (\$82,237), for reconstruction work on town roads under the provisions of Section 34(2)(a) of Chapter 90 of the M.G.L., which amount is the Town's FY2016 state allocation which will be reimbursed by the Commonwealth of Massachusetts and is therefore considered an available fund.
+(RECOMMENDED 4-0) PASSED UNANIMOUSLY